 Installation Process

-Some filters are easy to install on your own, while others may require professional help.
-HEPA filters used in standalone air purifiers are generally straightforward to install.
+Some filters install easily yourself; others need professional help.
+HEPA filters in standalone purifiers are generally straightforward.

 Sustainability